Skip to main content

 Your baby is coming home because your healthcare team believe they are well enough to leave the hospital and that you are able to look after them.

-Contact your neonatal hospital, GP or public health nurse at any time if you have questions about caring for your baby at home.
+• you have questions about caring for your baby at home

-If possible, ask a friend or family member to organise your home before you leave the hospital.
+If possible, ask your partner, a friend or family member to organise your home before you leave the hospital.
 This will make caring for your new baby easier.

 Temperature

 Keep your home temperature between 16 and 20 degrees Celsius.
-This will stop your baby becoming too cold or overheating.
+This will stop your baby becoming too cold or too hot.

-Do not overdress your baby.
-They won't need to wear a hat indoors if your home is a comfortable temperature.
+Do not put a hat on your baby indoors if your home is a comfortable temperature.

 Sleep